 • Discussing boundaries with actors before or after they are cast, writing and negotiating nudity riders.

 • Guiding exercises for creating chemistry between co-stars.

 • Choreographing the actions of a scene to best fulfill the director's vision while respecting the boundaries of the talent.

 • Talking to each actor privately to listen to their concerns and making sure their needs are met, and their boundaries are clear.

 • Coordinating with the actors, director, and wardrobe department and providing the ideal modesty and barriers for actors to prevent or obscure arousal non-concordance.

 • Commissioning merkins or prosthetics from FX artists.

-• Making sure the set is closed, being present during filming for support, breath mints, to watch the monitors and/or make sure they are turned off and of course to fly in robes at "CUT!".
+• Making sure the set is closed, being present during filming for support.

 • Being in post-production to sign off on contractual obligations or MPAA specs if needed.